You Asked, We Answered!

 Residential buildings and offices sometime have the need to send waste into a central location for collection and compaction.
 Our C36TC High Rise Compactor is an example of a machine that has a large hopper and feed opening, allowing it to be configured with a chute for just such purposes.

-Stationary Compactors are outdoor compactors that are permanently set into place, and have a detachable container.
+Stationary Compactors are outdoor units that are permanently set into place, and have a detachable container.
 Harmony’s line of stationary compactors come in 1 yard, 2 yard, and 3 yard sizes, with a variety of container sizes available.
 What makes these unique, is that they can be configured for any business setting.
 Waste can be fed into them in numerous ways, including ground load side-feed doghouse, rear or side chute feed, hopper feed, rear feed double access doors, walk on/drive on deck, walk on/drive on deck enclosed, side load tipper, or offset hopper.

 When the compactor is full, the container can be emptied into a hauling truck on site, or removed and brought back at a later date.